brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Form.md

   // Use GlobalKey to setup a key for the form. final _formKey = GlobalKey<FormState>();
+  late String? _enteredName;

   void _saveItem() {
-    final isValidated = _formKey.currentState!.validate();
+    // triggers validator function to be called final isValidated = _formKey.currentState!.validate();

     if (isValidated) {
-      _formKey.currentState!.save();
+      // triggers onSave function to be called _formKey.currentState!.save();
     }

+    print(_enteredName);
   }

   @override